 Conversations with Fathers

-A Brigstow Institute-sponsored team recognised that support for fathers is essential: both for the fathers themselves, as well as children and mothers.
-They noted that resources for mothers, while not always adequate, are more readily available than those for fathers.
+Support for fathers is essential: both for the fathers themselves, as well as children and mothers.
+Resources for mothers, while not always adequate, are more readily available than those for fathers.

 Attempts to engineer support for fathers have often failed, arguably for one or more of three reasons: